nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 An overview of how server key pair certificate rotation is performed is as follows:

 1. A new shared admin new key pair certificate is generated.
-2. _(Optional)_ A new client key pair certificate and PEM file are generated.
-3. For each AP, the keystore is replaced.
+2. For each AP, the keystore is replaced.
 Make sure that the new key pair certificate is in effect.
-4. For each database process, the process is restarted, so that its certificate chain is based on the new certificate.
+3. For each database process, the process is restarted, so that it obtains a new certificate based on the new server certificate.

+An overview of how client key pair certificate rotation is performed is as follows:

+1. A new client key pair certificate and PEM file are generated.
+2. The new client certificate is added to the truststore of every AP.
-5. _(Only if step 3 is performed)_ For each NuoDB Command client, the client PEM file is replaced.
+3. For each NuoDB Command client, the client PEM file is replaced.
 Make sure that the new key pair certificate is in effect.
-6. _(Only if step 3 is performed)_ The old client certificate is removed from the truststore of every AP.
+4. (Optional) The old client certificate is removed from the truststore of every AP.

 Complete step by step examples can be found in [NuoDB TLS Key Rotation](#nuodb-tls-key-rotation) section.
+It contains detailed information on how to generate new key pair certificates using NuoDB Command tools.

 ### Update Key Pair Certificates

-Depending on the used TLS keys management solution, updating the key pair certificates may be different.
+Depending on the used TLS keys management solution in use, updating the key pair certificates may be different.
 The sections bellow describe in detail how this is performed in Kubernetes deployments installed with NuoDB Helm Charts.

 #### Using Kubernetes Secrets